-• Saudi Arabia.
-Many observers closely watch the relationship between Iran and Saudi Arabia because of Saudi alarm over the establishment of a pro-Iranian government in Iraq and Iran's nuclear program.
+Saudi Arabia.
+Iran and Saudi Arabia appear to represent opposite poles of influence and interests in the region.
 Saudi Arabia sees itself as leader of the Sunni Muslim world and views Shiite Muslims, including those in eastern Saudi Arabia, as heretical and disloyal.
-Concerns about Iranian influence in the Gulf were a major factor in the military intervention by Saudi Arabia (joined by UAE) on behalf of the Bahraini government in March 2011.
-The Saudis blame Iran for disruptive and sometimes violent demonstrations at annual Hajj pilgrimages in Mecca in the 1980s and 1990s, and for supporting a pro-Iranian movement in the Kingdom, Saudi Hezbollah, that the Saudis hold responsible for the June 25, 1996, Khobar Towers housing complex bombing, which killed 19 U.S. airmen.41 Still, after restoring relations in December 1991 (after a four-year break), Saudi-Iran ties progressed to high-level contacts during Khatemi's presidency, including Khatemi visits in 1999 and 2002.
-Ahmadinejad has visited on several occasions.
+Saudi alarm over Iranian influence infuses the Saudi lack of support for the Iraqi government of Nuri al-Maliki, and is a major factor in the military intervention by Saudi Arabia (joined by UAE) on behalf of the Bahraini government in March 2011.
+The Saudis repeatedly raise past issues, including blame of Iran for disruptive and sometimes violent demonstrations at annual Hajj pilgrimages in Mecca in the 1980s and 1990s, and for supporting a pro-Iranian movement in the Kingdom, Saudi Hezbollah, that the Saudis hold responsible for the June 25, 1996, Khobar Towers housing complex bombing, which killed 19 U.S. airmen.40 Still, after restoring relations in December 1991 (after a four-year break), Saudi-Iran ties progressed to high-level contacts during